thalescomp/knowledge/microservices.md

 ## NGINX

-HTTP/web server and reverse proxy
+NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+It started out as a web server designed for maximum performance and stability.
+In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

 ## `ps` command

-Used to provide information about the currently running processes, including their process identification numbers` (PIDs).
+The ps (i.e., process status) command is used to provide information about the currently running processes, including their process identification numbers (PIDs).
+A process, also referred to as a task, is an executing (i.e., running) instance of a program.
+Every process is assigned a unique PID by the system.

 ## DPKG